-In order to best preserve the Residence Hall, we ask that the following rules be used as guidelines when decorating rooms.
+To best preserve the Residence Hall, we ask that the following rules be used as guidelines when decorating rooms.

 No permanent forms of decorating are permitted in the Residence Hall without permission of the Student Deans.
 No holes are to be put in walls.
 No tape of any kind is to be used on walls or windows.